-For the three months ended December 31, 2021, the Corporation had net operating income (NOI), a non-IFRS measure, of \$37.8 million (December 31, 2020 - \$28.4 million), an increase of 33.4% for quarter and contributing to a \$34.8 million or 33.4% increase for the fiscal year.
-The increase was due to increased occupancy, increased rates through our revenue management systems, controlling costs, NOI from assets purchased in throughout fiscal 2021 and 2020 and from streamlining and integration of operations.
+For the three months ended December 31, 2022, the Corporation had net operating income (NOI), a non-IFRS measure, of \$46.0 million (December 31, 2021 - \$37.8 million), an increase of 21.7% for the quarter and contributing to a \$37.0 million or 26.6% increase for the fiscal year.
+The increase was due to increased rates through our revenue management systems, increased occupancy year over year, controlling costs, NOI from assets purchased in throughout fiscal 2022 and 2021 and from streamlining and integration of operations.